nathangiusti/nathangiusti/README.md

-Software Engineer specializing in Business Intelligence
+Software Engineer specializing in data ingestion, modeling, and analysis.

 ## Projects of Note